dogadogan/BrightMarker/README.md

 If you'd like to test BEI and create the objects used in the paper, see our [example objects](blender/Example%20Objects/).

 ## #2 3D Printing

+### IR-Fluorescent Filament by DIC

+The marker should be printed using the IR-fluorescent filament by [DIC](https://www.dic-global.com/en/news/2023/r_and_d/20230911102035.html).
+You can get this filament from DIC by contacting their Composite Material Products Division’s Composite Material Marketing Group at [comm-marketing@ma.dic.co.jp](comm-marketing@ma.dic.co.jp).

 ### Exporting from Blender to Cura